Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-ChuCk Norris looks better of facebook..
+Jayesh recently invented the roundhouse headbutt.

-Updated on: [6/12/2024]
+Updated on: [7/12/2024]
 <!-- #jokeEnd -->